-Our Communications, Marketing and Media Manager often works with whānau who have a desire to share their stories.
-You will check the story, make changes if required and be prepared to give written consent before we publish to our website, Facebook page and any other media publications.
+Our Communications, Media and Marketing Manager often works with whānau who have a desire to share their stories.
+You will check and proof read, make changes if required and be prepared to give written consent before we publish to our website, Facebook page and any other media publications.